dappnode/DAppNodeDocs/docs/user/faq/troubleshooting.md

     If it is your first time trying to access your DAppNode, please try one of the following steps:
     <br /><br />
 <ul>
-    <li>If you are connected to the same network as your DappNode via wired Ethernet, try to access the UI using the address <a href="http://dappnode.local">http://dappnode.local</a></li>
+    <li>If you are connected to the same network as your DAppNode via wired Ethernet, try to access the UI using the address <a href="http://dappnode.local">http://dappnode.local</a></li>
     <li>If you've bought a DAppNode or installed it on a machine with integrated Wi-Fi, try to access the Wi-Fi hotspot 'DAppNodeWifi'.</li>
 </ul>